Skip to main content

 Cross-device sync is entirely opt-in.
 When you enable it, an Evolu CRDT engine encrypts your data with a key derived from a 24-word mnemonic before it reaches the relay server.
 The relay only ever stores encrypted blobs.
 See Sync across devices for setup details.

-getbased has no user accounts, no login, no cookies for tracking, and no analytics tied to your identity.
+getbased has no user accounts, no login, and no cookies tied to your identity.
 The app is open source — you can verify every claim on GitHub.

 Data portability